 Ready to look for keywords?
 Pinterest is going to help you out.
 It will tell you what people are searching for and share the monthly volume.

 Both Pinterest and I recommend having at least 25 keywords, but the more the merrier!

-After you've run the ad for few days you can see from analytics which keywords have performed the best.
+Run the ad for few days and check your analytics to see which keywords have performed the best.

 Once you've edited the second ad set, click "PUBLISH" and wait for Pinterest to approve your ads.
 This is normally done under 24 hours.

 I promised to share why Pinterest ads are good news for you.
 Well, ads provide easily trackable ways to market a business.
 When you use ads and have tags set up correctly on your site, nothing stops your from re-targeting time and time again.